Green Left (Denmark): Members of the European Parliament

 The SF has always been represented in the European Parliament.
-It gained one seat in 1979, 1984 (one additional seat on 1 January 1985), 1989 and 2004.
+It gained one seat in 1979, 1984 (one additional seat on 1 January 1985), 1989, and 2004.
 Since 2004, the elected candidate was Margrete Auken.
 Without the approval of the party's board, she joined The Greens–European Free Alliance parliamentary group, instead of the European United Left/Nordic Green Left in 2004.
-Since then, the party has come around to her point of view, and at the national congress in 2008, it was decided that future SF MEPs will stay in the Greens–EFA group in the European Parliament, but SF will only join the European Green Party as an observer, and not as a member.
+Since then, the party has come around to her point of view, and at the national congress in 2008, it was decided that future SF MEPs would stay in the Greens–European Free Alliance group in the European Parliament but that SF would only join the European Green Party as an observer and not as a member.
 In the 2009 European elections, the party increased its share of votes to 15,6%, and got an additional seat which went to Emilie Turunen, who became a member of the Social Democrats in March 2013.

-For the 2019 European Election, SF won back the 2nd seat and is now also represented by Kira Marie Peter-Hansen, who is the youngest parliamentarian ever elected for the European Parliament.

-SF's current members of the European Parliament since the 2024 elections are:
+For the 2019 European elections, the SF won back the 2nd seat and is now also represented by Kira Marie Peter-Hansen, who is the youngest parliamentarian ever elected for the European Parliament.
+SF's members of the European Parliament since the 2024 European elections are as follows: